microsoft/fluentui/rfcs/react-components/styles-handbook.md

 });
 ```

-> 💡 **Note:** The most of the functions follow syntax in matching CSS properties, but each value should a separate argument:
+> 💡 **Note:** Most of the functions follow syntax matching CSS properties, but each value should be a separate argument:

 ```js
 // ❌ Will produce wrong results: